 Back Then was made using Twine for the 2017 Spring Thing Festival (Link).
 It is a fictional game where the player is a college student who is dissatisfied with her current state of her relationship with her boyfriend.
 The player has choices whether to remember certain memories when she and her boyfriend were happy together at the risk of having the player's character to feel even more depressed after having flashbacks but in return, the player will learn more about their character.

 Procrastination is a game I made and finished on January 26, 2016.
 This is the first game I made using Twine 2.0.
 I was trying to get a feel on how to use Twine 2.0.
 The game has six endings which are all about procrastination.
 I was inspired by my friend because although he was in college, he still manages to procrastinate on everything, especially essays.
 I had fun making this game.
 I came up with the story line, did the coding, and wrote the text.

 Jungle Escape was created using Twine 1.4.2.
 I made this game with a partner named Axel Murrillo.
 The player is a character who is stuck in the jungle.
 He or she must try to escape by getting the correct resources and items scattered around the jungle.
 There are many endings, and this game was meant to be played more than one so players can experience the different endings and explore different areas of the jungle.
 This text-based game has an inventory system, so if a player discovers an item, they "pick it up" and it is stored in their inventory to use for later.

 By pressing the play button, it will automatically download the HTML file, and you can play it on any browser except Microsoft Edge.

 These are digital games I made.
-You can scroll down to see the games or you can go to List of Games and click on a game to be taken to that specific game.
+You can scroll down to see the games or you can go to List of Games and click on a game to be taken to that specific one.